kwpoon/SDF-Pack/README.md

 |   |   |-- 00002777_cheezit_big_original-processed_depth.npy
 |   |   |...
 ```
+The subfolder `./dataset/our_oriented_dataset/` contains the object meshes that are simplified and processed to be watertight.
+These meshes are further processed through V-HACD convex decomposition for collision simulation, and the processed collision models are presented in the folder `./dataset/our_oriented_decomp/`.
+We also provide the voxelization results of the objects in `./dataset/our_oriented_occs/`.

 ### Key Implementation
 Our key implementation of the GPU-based SDF construction and the SDF-Minimization packing heuristics can be found at `v11_heuristic_packing.py`.